iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 (qubits and computational resonators) and gates which are available in that calibration set.
 The server default calibration set will be used by default, but you can also use a different calibration set by specifying the ``calibration_set_id`` parameter for :meth:`.IQMProvider.get_backend` or :class:`.IQMBackend`.
-If the server default calibration set has changed after you created the backend, the backend would still use the original default calibration set when submitting circuits.
-In this case, a warning will be shown to notify you about this, and you would need to create a new backend if you want to use the newer calibration set.
+If the server default calibration set has changed after you have created the backend, the backend will still use the original default calibration set when submitting circuits for execution.
+When this happens you will get a warning.
+You will need to create a new backend if you want to use the new default calibration set instead.

 You can optionally set IQM backend specific options as additional keyword arguments to :meth:`.IQMBackend.run`, documented at :meth:`.IQMBackend.create_run_request`.